Asbestosis and Bronchiectasis Can Be Hidden and Can Be Improved Without Drugs

 We did about ten sessions and during that time he was doing the Arise and Shine Cleanse and changing his diet to high fiber organic raw foods.
 His coughing reduced from every thirty seconds to every ten minutes during and after our first session.
 He was coughing about every two hours when he left me three months later to return to Ireland.

 Another client with bronchiectasis.
 Age 63 , 6'1' 119 pounds with a severely worsening bronciectasis, a 25 year history compounded by bad breathing most of his life came to my office bent over and out of breath after walking the 50 feet to my door.
-He left 11 days later 2 pounds heavier and walked the streets of NYC for 90 minutes (bad idea but he could not get a cab dung a parade).
-I approached it as a dietary, nutritional supplements, sleep, postural and immune system issue as well as restoring his breathing mechanics including spinal flexibility and training him in what to do at home including taking long term large amounts of learn more.
+He left 11 days later 2 pounds heavier and walked the streets of NYC for 90 minutes (bad idea but he could not get a cab during a parade).
+I approached it as a dietary, nutritional supplements, sleep, postural and immune system issue as well as restoring his breathing mechanics including spinal flexibility and training him in what to do at home including taking long term large amounts of Oregacillin.

-My point is that there are things you can do reduce the damage.
+My point is that there are things you can do to reduce the damage.
 I cannot say reverse it but definitely reduce it.